 At the top, you select the Word size and the Bubble size to be used.
 The principles of setting the word size are described in How it works.
 When using automatic calculation, you can see the word size in the History () of the result files.
-Please note that the range of word sizes is 12-64 on 64-bit computers.
+Please note that the range of word sizes is 12-24 on 32-bit computers and 12-64 on 64-bit computers.

 The meaning of the bubble size parameter is explained in Bubble resolution.
 The automatic bubble size is set to 50, unless one of the following conditions apply:

 - some of the reads are from either 454, Ion torrent or PacBio;

 - the reads are not all Sanger reads and average read length of all input reads is >160bp.